 Dr. Gregory Dobrov: In Memoriam

 The Department of Classical Studies, the College of Arts and Sciences, and the Loyola community mourn the loss of Associate Professor Dr. Gregory Dobrov.
-Dr. Dobrov passed away this September after a valiant fight against cancer.
+Dr. Dobrov passed away in September 2015 after a valiant fight against cancer.
 His students and his colleagues remember him as a passionate teacher and a brilliant scholar.

 Dr. Dobrov joined Loyola’s Classical Studies department in 1998.
 He made teaching the center of his work, even after he received his first diagnosis in 2011.
 Throughout his 17 years at Loyola, his students praised his teaching and his character in glowing evaluations.
 The College of Arts and Sciences recognized him as a Sujack Master Teacher in 2004.
 He gave the University unstinting service as the founding director for the Department’s Post-Baccalaureate Program in Classical Studies and as chair of the College’s Academic Council.